eugenekoran/twitter_disaster_project/README.md

 First, I applied simplistic approach to extracting text features - Bag of words.
 I vectorized tweets with TF-IDF, then applied Multinomial Naive Bayes model to make classification.
 Naive Bayes did surprisingly well with 80.24% accuracy on the test data.
 Given the specificity of the dataset and apparently wrong assumption of the model, this performance looked very suspicious.

 #### Deep Learning Models
 Next, I went to more sophisticated Deep Learning Models.
 Given small amount of data I decided to validate my DL models on the test data.
-First I used random trainable initialization of word embeddings then switched to [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors.
+First I used random trainable initialization of word embeddings, then switched to [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors.
 I decided to use GloVe because conveniently it has vectors pre-trained on 2B tweets.

-First I followed standard practices and limited vocabulary (to 5000 words) of the pre-trained embeddings.
-With limited vocabulary my models were able to achieve 80%+ validation accuracy, but were not able to learn anything useful and were predicting all the probabilities in vicinity of 0.5.
+First I followed standard practices and limited vocabulary of the pre-trained embeddings (to 5000 words)  With limited vocabulary my models were able to achieve 80%+ validation accuracy, but were not able to learn anything useful and were predicting all the probabilities in vicinity of 0.5.
 Then I tried to use full vocabulary of 19.800 words.
 And it really made a difference.
 Accuracy increased and model started to be consisted in predictions.
 I think that due to the limited corpus and repeating tweets in the data, top 5000 words were not a good representation of important words for this dataset.

 I tried different models and here are validation accuracies for different architectures.